Animal Health and Welfare Officer

 The AHWO also deals with reports of dead farm animals and other animal by-products.

 The AHWO and government vets advise farmers of good animal husbandry.
-If there are serious problems the Animal Health and Welfare Officer reports to the Procurator Fiscal.
+If there are serious problems the Animal Health and Welfare Officer report to the Procurator Fiscal.

 For more information on animal health and welfare contact Consumer and Trading Standards.